 Consider Online Master’s in Counseling Programs

-If you need an online option, be sure the school offers a master’s in counseling program online that meets your needs.
-Keep in mind that some online programs are hybrid, which often requires several in-person classes or in-person hours.
+If you need an online option, be sure the school offers an online master’s in counseling program that meets your needs.
+Keep in mind that some online programs are hybrid, which often requires several in-person classes or hours.
 In addition, you’ll likely have to complete internships or clinicals in person.